 If you are dealing with knee stiffness that has not improved in a short period of time, a physical therapist can help you identify the underlying cause and provide an effective treatment plan.
 They can work closely with you to develop a customized treatment plan designed to improve flexibility and range of motion in your knee, while promoting long-term health and injury prevention.

-Physical therapy for knee injuries
+Find physical therapy for knee injuries at Armor PT

 The expert team at Armor Physical Therapy has years of combined experience in identifying and treating the underlying cause of knee stiffness and other symptoms.
 When you come to us, we’ll perform a thorough assessment to identify the source of your knee stiffness.
 We can then work closely with you to develop a customized treatment plan designed to improve flexibility and range of motion in the knee, while promoting long-term health and injury prevention.